emafish/Human-Activity-Recognition-Using-Smartphones-/README.md

 1. run_analysis1() merges the training and the test sets to create one data set and perform all the requirement from step 1 through step 4.
 2. run_analysis2() takes the dataset produced by run_analysis1() and creates a second independent tidy data set called "tidy.csv".

-The Codebook explains each fields in tidy data set "tidy.csv".
+The CodeBook explains each fields in tidy data set "tidy.csv".